Election Day 2024: Why both sides feel this is a tipping point for America

 “Given how scholarly you are about these things, I think you might appreciate this,” she told Mr. Sutherland.

-Then she read him a line that Abraham Lincoln, when asked if he had ever doubted that the Union would prevail in the Civil War, quoted and attributed to his secretary of State, William Seward: “‘There was always just enough virtue in this republic to save it; sometimes none to spare.’”
+Then she read him a line that President Abraham Lincoln, when asked if he had ever doubted that the Union would prevail in the Civil War, quoted and attributed to his secretary of state, William Seward: “‘There was always just enough virtue in this republic to save it; sometimes none to spare.’”